AccKaspa/iron/rusty-kaspa-cli-fork/README.md

+The directory cli is here for reference.

+You need the full release to build and run the cli.

-To obtain this source for yourself:
+In order to obtain this source for yourself:
 ```bash
 wget https://github.com/kaspanet/rusty-kaspa/archive/refs/tags/v0.15.2.tar.gz
 tar -xvf v0.15.2.tar.gz